Malini Awasthi: Academic honors

-Social Causes And Social Welfare
+Social causes And social welfare

 She has worked with Vidya Niwas Mishra to develop her understanding and to work for proliferation of the regional languages.

-She is an orator, being called on varied national and international platforms to render her views and opinions on topics of importance.
+She is an orator, and has been called on varied national and international platforms to render her views and opinions on topics of importance.
 She has collaborated with TEDXHYDERABAD TEDXSRMUWOMEN TEDXNIFTJODHPUR.
-Recently she has been invited to give her valuable insights on topics concerning culture in TOI Dialogues Vision and Voices's Varanasi and Kanpur Sessions.

-She being an expert in the field of music especially folk music & Purab Ang Gayaki, gave workshops on Kajri at various places across Uttar Pradesh and on Purab Ang Gayaki at the prestigious ITC Sangeet Research Academy, Kolkata, (2024) where her Guru took her last breath.
+She has also been invited to give her valuable insights on topics concerning culture in TOI Dialogues Vision and Voices's Varanasi and Kanpur Sessions.
+She has given workshops on Kajri at various places across Uttar Pradesh and on Purab Ang Gayaki at the prestigious ITC Sangeet Research Academy, Kolkata, in 2024.

-She was recently invited as one of the panelists on the topic Evolution of Folk Music in India along side Ila Arun Prasoon Joshi Papon (singer) and others in the WAVES Summit, 2025 that was recently held at Jio World Convention Center in Mumbai.
+She was recently invited as one of the panellists on the topic Evolution of Folk Music in India alongside Ila Arun Prasoon Joshi Papon (singer) and others in the WAVES Summit, 2025 that was recently held at Jio World Convention Center in Mumbai.

 During the Covid -19 pandemic, her Facebook live sessions daily at 5 'O' clock in the evening were the talk of the town and were a beam of positivity in the times of distress.
 She created a song titled "Darna Nahi Muskurana Hai" over Covid-19 pandemic, that was appreciated by Narendra Modi, Honorable Prime Minister of India.
 Retweeting Awasthi's post he wrote, " Every individual is striving to contribute positively towards the Janta Curfew.
 Folk Singer, Malini Awasthi is motivating people in her own way !"

 Malini had been appointed as an ambassador of Election Commission of India for three terms.
 She had been appointed as a Member of expert committee on folk music by Sangeet Natak Academy.
 She has also been appointed as a member for the sub Commission on culture under the Indian Commission for cooperation with UNESCO.

 She has founded an organisation called SONCHIRAIYA for promotion and proliferation of Folk.
-It has been giving platforms to many artists belonging from different regions for past 10 years.
-The Lucknow-based NGO which started with Vidushi Girija Devi as its chairperson, has conceptualised varied critically acclaimed shows and workshops under the able guidance of the founder Mrs.Awasthi.
+It has been giving platforms to many artists from different regions for past 10 years.
+The Lucknow-based NGO which started with Vidushi Girija Devi as its chairperson, has conceptualised varied critically acclaimed shows and workshops under the guidance of the founder Mrs.Awasthi.
 Muktigatha and Deshaj being the top favourites.